darktable-org/dtdocs/content/lua/a-simple-example.md

 print("Hello World !")
 ```

-Start darktable and you will see the sentence "`Hello World !`" printed on the console.
+Start darktable from the console and you will see the sentence "`Hello World !`" printed on the console.
 Nothing fancy but it's a start.

+Note that in case you are using the AppImage nothing will be printed to the console.

 At this point, there is nothing darktable-specific in the script.
 We simply use Lua's standard print function to print a string.
 That's nice and all, but we can do better than that.
 To access the darktable API you first need to `require` it and save the returned object in a variable.
 Once this is done you can access the darktable API as subfields of the returned object.
 All of this is documented in darktable's [Lua API](./api.md) reference manual.